Kaitlin Monte

-Kaitlin Monte is an American journalist who last worked for Fox-owned KRIV in Houston, TX.
+Kaitlin Monte is an American television news journalist who last worked for Fox-owned KRIV in Houston, TX.
 Monte joined KRIV in 2016 as a reporter and fill-in anchor.

 Her television career began in New York City where she worked at WPIX, SportsNet New York, and WNBC.

-Early life and career
+Early life and education

 Monte grew up in Pittsford, New York, where she attended Pittsford Mendon High School until age 16.
-She then attended Clarkson University's Clarkson School followed by University of Tampa, where she graduated with her bachelor's degree at age 19.
+She then attended Clarkson University's Clarkson School, followed by the University of Tampa, where she studied performance and consumer psychology, graduating with her bachelor's degree in 2008.

+Entertainment career

 In 2009, Monte became a performer for the USO Show Troupe, the official entertainment group for the United Services Organization which provides musical performances and entertainment for American military personnel and families.

 Monte spent her early career in musical theater and earned membership to Actors Equity Association in 2010.